axiftaj/Flutter-Getx-Roadmap/README.md

 # Flutter GetX Roadmap

-### Flutter Getx Road Map and what we will leanr in this playlist
+### Flutter Getx Road Map and what we will learn in this playlist
 - [Getx Roadmap](https://youtu.be/0Peij4Wr21A)
 - [Creating our Project and adding Getx Pacakages](https://youtu.be/0xOEYgaL1HI)
 - [Get Material App (Why we used Get Material App)](https://youtu.be/0xOEYgaL1HI)